What Happens on Completion Day?

 The buyer’s conveyancer will transfer the final funds to the seller’s solicitor.
 Once the payment has been received, completion has legally taken place.
 The buyer will then receive the keys to their new house.

-The seller must move out of the property by the completion date and the TR1 Form must be completed to ensure ownership has been transferred.
+The seller must move out of the property by the completion date.
 The target time to move out is usually 12 pm, but this can change depending on how big the property chain is.
 Alternative times and arrangements can be made if both the buyer and seller agree to them.

 Can You Complete and Move on Different Days?